|Welcome to the

 By doubling the computer's audio frequency signal in the SSQ-2F hardware, we can have the computer to generate a sweep frequency of 250 to 12,500 Hz, which the SSQ-2F will then double to obtain the required 500 to 25,000 Hz for running the "Big Sweep."
 By using the SSQ-2F, we eliminate the need for a precision square wave generator, by substituting an ordinary personal computer instead.

-Using the SSQ-2F also allows us to use audio signals from iPods, MP3 players, and any other device that can reproduce a sine wave signal.
+Using the SSQ-2F lets us use audio signals from iPods, MP3 players, CD players, or any other device that can reproduce a sine wave signal.
 All in all, the SSQ-2F is the most versatile audio processing system for plasma tube operation.
-Of course, the SSQ-2F will handle any audio frequency, so your plasma tube system is not limited to using only Jeff's "Big Sweep."
+The SSQ-2F will handle any audio frequency, so your plasma tube system is not limited to using only Jeff's "Big Sweep."
 You may use any frequency or group of frequencies you wish to use with your plasma tube system.

 (1) For an in-depth look at the research that Jeff undertook, and the final results of his work, please visit these links at his web site: